Smart Contracts

 Delegation

-VoterIdNFT supports delegation: an SBT holder (cold wallet) can authorize a delegate (hot wallet) to act on their behalf for flows that accept delegated identities, notably content submission and voting.
-Holder-only actions such as frontend registration, profile management, and category submission still require the SBT holder address itself.
-Setup and security guidance now live in the /settings?tab=delegation flow.
+RaterRegistry supports delegation: a credential holder or rater identity wallet can authorize a delegate (hot wallet or agent wallet) to act on their behalf for flows that accept delegated identities, notably voting and daily profile/frontend actions.
+Holder-only recovery and delegation management still require the identity wallet.
+Setup and security guidance live in the /settings?tab=delegation flow.

-setDelegate(address)— Authorize a delegate (holder only).removeDelegate()— Revoke delegate authorization (holder only).resolveHolder(address)— Returns the effective SBT holder for an address.
+setDelegate(address)— Authorize a delegate (holder only).removeDelegate()— Revoke delegate authorization (holder only).resolveHolder(address)— Returns the effective rater identity for an address.

 ContentRegistry